-Physician/Practitioner services, including doctor's office visits

-- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment - Certain telehealth services, including: Primary and Urgent Care, Dermatology, Behavioral Health (including Opioid Treatment and Outpatient Substance Abuse), Home Based Therapy (including Speech, Occupational, and Physical), Nutritional and Dietician Services - You have the option of getting these services through an in-person visit or by telehealth.
+Services that are covered for you What you must pay when you get these services Partial hospitalization services and Intensive outpatient services (continued) intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization.
+Out-of-Network 45% of the Medicare-allowed amount.
+Physician/Practitioner services, including doctor's office visits Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical In-Network Office Visits \$0 copay for office visits to a provider of choice. \$30 copay for services received from a Level 1 specialist Certain telehealth services, including: Primary and Urgent Care, Dermatology, Behavioral Health (including Opioid Treatment and Outpatient Substance Abuse), Home Based Therapy (including Speech, Occupational, and Physical), Nutritional and Dietician Services physician. \$40 copay for services received from all other specialists.
+You have the option of getting these services through an in-person visit or by telehealth.
 If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
+You must use one of our preferred vendors or a plan approved provider.
+See the "Telehealth" section of this Benefits Chart for more information.
+NOTE: Laboratory testing and diagnostic testing in a POC's office or specialist's office is included as a part of the applicable office visit copay.
+Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare.
+Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a \$0 copay for all other professional services not otherwise specified in this chart.